robhogan/dynamodb-geo.js/README.md

 ### High memory consumption
 Because all paginated `Query` results are loaded into memory and processed, it may consume substantial amounts of memory for large datasets.

-### The server is essential
-Because Geo Library calls multiple DynamoDB `Query` requests and processes the results in memory, it is not suitable for mobile device use.
-You should maintain a Java server, and use the library on the server.

 ### Dataset density limitation
 The Geohash used in this library is roughly centimeter precision.
 Therefore, the library is not suitable if your dataset has much higher density.